Economics Department corridor

 Yes.
 You will still need to provide all the required materials.

 No. Some students come to us after finishing master’s degrees in economics, some come from undergraduate economics programs, and some have degrees in another field.
 What we look for depends on the student’s background.
 Successful candidates whose prior background is primarily in economics have typically excelled in advanced undergraduate or graduate courses and taken math through at least linear algebra.
-Many have taken real analysis or some other advanced proof-oriented course, but it is not required.
+Most have taken real analysis and other advanced proof-oriented courses, but it is not required.
 For candidates whose previous studies have not focused on economics, we look for evidence of exceptional performance in their prior field of study, strong technical skills, and some economics background.
 It would be unusual for us to accept a student who has not taken intermediate microeconomics.

 Yes, but you are required to complete separate applications for each program.
 We do not share supporting materials, and a separate fee is required for each application.